jmoiron/johnny-cache/docs/queryset_cache.rst

 QuerySet caching is the automatic caching of all database reads.
 Conceptually, it works very similar to the built-in write-invalidate queryset caching that is present in your RDBMS.
-Although it is not typically required to modify, it is located in ``johnny.cache``.

 When a read (``SELECT``) is made from one or more tables, that read is cached.
 When a write (``INSERT``, ``UPDATE``, etc) is made against that table, the